 - Peel and slice avocado, and add to salad.

-- Arrange tempeh and roast on top of spinach, and finish with the optional splash of lemon juice and smoked paprika.
+- Arrange tempeh and roast potatoes (not all of them – just a sprinkling) on top of spinach, and finish with the optional splash of lemon juice and smoked paprika.
 Enjoy!

 © Eat Well, Live Vibrantly – Emily Joldersma, RHN